fratambot/api-template/README.md

 # api-template
-A template for an API in python
+A Dockerized template for a [FastApi](https://fastapi.tiangolo.com/) in python with a [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/) service to play with :)

 ## Requirements
 - Install [Docker](https://docs.docker.com/get-docker/)